UV Index and Tanning: Complete Guide

 When you expose your skin to UV radiation by sitting out in the sun, your body starts producing melanin, trying to stop further skin damage.
 And it’s this melanin that causes the darker skin tone aka tanning.

-The best UV index for healthy tanning is anything between 2-4.
-You should still wear a sunscreen of SPF 15+ (ideally 30) and not spend more than 60 minutes in the sun.
+The sweet spot for risk-managed tanning is a UV Index between 2 and 5, ideally a maximum of 4.
+You should still wear a sunscreen of SPF 30+ and not spend more than 45 minutes under the sun.
 After this, you risk overexposure and getting your skin burned.

-Some people, depending on their genes (as seen in the Fitzpatrick chart above), will get sunburn faster (45 minutes or less) even on a lower UV index, while others can safely spend some more time under the sun.
-So take the 60 minutes as an average, not a rule and always listen to and look at your body!
+Some people, depending on their genes (as seen in the Fitzpatrick chart above), will get sunburn faster even on a lower UV index, while others can safely spend more time under the sun.
+So take the 45 minutes as an average, not a rule, and always listen to and look at your body!

-For example, spending some 15 minutes under the sun when the UV index is between 5-6 will result in a tan (while 30 minutes are enough for you to get sunburn), while an UV index of 7-8 will get you tanned and sunburned faster.
+For example, spending some 10 minutes under the sun when the UV index is between 5-6 will result in a tan, while an UV index of 7-8 will get you tanned and sunburned much faster.

 sunburn